-Venture into Corcovado National Park, the largest remaining primary rain forest in Mesoamerica—and one of the last refuges of the stealthy jaguar, the preening Scarlet Macaw, and the elusive tapir—to hike cloud forest trails, kayak along pristine coastline, or just gaze at brilliant bromeliads and countless colorful birds.View Extension Itinerary
+Venture into Corcovado National Park, the largest remaining primary rain forest in Mesoamerica—and one of the last refuges of the stealthy jaguar, the preening Scarlet Macaw, and the elusive tapir—to hike beachside trails, kayak along pristine coastline, or just gaze at brilliant bromeliads and countless colorful birds.View Extension Itinerary

 Upon your arrival in San José, your Trip Leader or a local O.A.T. representative will meet you at the airport and accompany you to our hotel, where travelers who took the pre-trip extension to Corcovado National Park will also be arriving.
 The evening is free to relax or explore on your own.